-Coatlique Toniatzin was often represented with her head cut off.
+Coatlicue Toniatzin was often represented with her head cut off.
 Her arms are two snakes; she has the legs of an eagle because she is the mother of the sun.
 Her umbilical cord is shown feeding the ground from where all living things come.
 Her dress is made of snakes.
-Coatlique means, “the one dressed with a skirt made of snakes.”
-In the Aztec conception of the world everything living is made of snakes.
+Coatlicue means, “the one dressed in a skirt made of snakes.”
+In the Aztec conception of the world, everything living is made of snakes.

 The snakes tied in a bow along with her skull buckle indicate that Coatlicue Toniatzin is pregnant with the skull indicating death, the sure destiny of every living thing.
 She is depicted with plentiful breasts, a sign of fertility and the motherly generosity of earth.
 Coatlicue gives and takes life.
 She is the mother of all 402 gods.
 She completes the total of 403 gods, a number that is 13 times 31.
 The number thirteen appears often in Aztec mythology: there are thirteen heavens and nine underworlds.
 This representation is one of the major meanings of the number thirteen.
 The Aztecs counted thirteen major articulations in the human body, thirteen rectangles on a turtle shell and thirteen rings on the tail of the sacred rattlesnake.
 For that reason, the Pleiades constellation is also called “the tail of the rattlesnake.”
 The Aztec calendar of two hundred and sixty days was divided in twenty months of thirteen days.

 Tlaloc the God of Rain